weyoss/redis-smq/packages/redis-smq-common/docs/redis-server.md

 Pre-built binaries are retrieved from GitHub (https://github.com/weyoss/valkey).

-This option is quick and easy to set up without requiring compilation but you but prebuilt binaries may not be compatible with all systems due to environment differences (e.g., GLIBC version mismatches).
+This option is quick and easy to set up without requiring compilation but prebuilt binaries may not be compatible with all systems due to environment differences (e.g., GLIBC version mismatches).

 ## Supported Platforms